PriyanshuKSharma/agenticai_workshop_-GDGoC_WoW-25-/README.md

 Intended Audience: Students, researchers, and academics interested in gaining practical experience with Agentic AI development on the Google Cloud Platform.

 You need a GCP project to execute the notebooks.
 Follow the instructions given in this video for creating a free tier account : https://www.youtube.com/watch?v=ogzJovMsDIU
-They SHOULD NOT  click on button called "Activate Full Account " to avoid any billing.
+DO NOT  click on button called "Activate Full Account "